yaweli/pipi/README.md

 ```

 ### Embeded bootstrap
-it will be nice if the farmework will include support for bootstrap and include
-the js files and the css files without the need to enter a long lines.
+The farmework include support for bootstrap and include the js files and the css files without the need to enter a long lines.

 So the framework come the packs.

+A paks will add some html declartion at the top and at the end of the html.

+example pak1:
-####  bootstrap 4 + jquery +popper
+####  bootstrap 4 + jquery
 ```html
 <m#import /paks/mpak1 />
 ```

-__mpak1__ : This will include all the html need to use the bootstrap + jquery

-##### example 1 - simple bootstrape button
+##### example 1 - simple bootstrap button
+As a simple html tags
 ```html
 <m#import /paks/mpak1 />